swcarpentry/training-course/_submissions/round-12/0/2015-02-11-about-dorota-jarecka.md

 she had ever thought she would.
 She now enjoys working on both - science and software!

 *What I found hardest about using Git the first time was...*

+I used Git first time almost 3 years ago and my previous experiences with version control systems were based on baazar.
+The most difficult thing about Git for me was (and still is!) the number of options and number of ways to achieve the same result, or *almost* the same...